 Despite offering a bajillion different types of devices, Samsung saw its market share drop seven full percentage points down to 25.2% of the market.
-This means it shipped a fourth of all units sold in spring 2014 versus a third of all units moved in the same quarter last year.
-The company is still first by a long shot, having more than double Apple's 11% share.
 Read More

 Let's start with a disclaimer, shall we?
 Analysts are generally full of it.
 When we hear a claim that says, with undeserving certainty, that come 2016 there will be 2.3 billion Android and 2.28 billion Windows devices, we're a little skeptical.
 The likelihood that anyone knows exactly how many units of a particular platform will sell to that level of accuracy is almost none.